rbauza/rbauza/README.md

 <h2>👨‍💻 About Me</h2>

-Cybersecurity graduate and CompTIA Security+ certified professional specializing in SOC operations, incident response, and threat investigation.
-I build practical security projects that demonstrate real-world analyst skills and defensive security workflows.
+Security-focused professional with CompTIA Security+ certification and hands-on experience in SOC operations, threat detection, and incident response.
+Skilled in SIEM platforms (Splunk), log analysis, and security automation using Python and PowerShell.
+I build practical projects that mirror real-world SOC analyst workflows—from phishing investigations and malware triage to threat hunting and MITRE ATT&CK mapping.

+Currently seeking opportunities as a SOC Analyst or Security Analyst where I can apply my technical skills and analytical mindset to detect, investigate, and respond to security threats.

 <h2>🛡️ SOC & Incident Response Projects:</h2>